The Wudder Summer Sandlot Special: Young Bambino in "Little League, Big Ego"

-Maybe one or two steps removed from going to Hell wearing Gasoline Drawers.
+Maybe two steps removed from heading straight to Hell wearing Gasoline Drawers.

-This heat was particularly stifling if you happened to be wearing nylon/acrylic baseball pants, high tube socks with stirrups over those and also needed to wear a t-shirt underneath your uniform top in order to prevent chafing from the Little League Baseball uniform’s cheap, unforgiving and coarse material.
+This heat was particularly stifling if you happened to be wearing nylon/acrylic baseball pants, high tube socks with stirrups over those, plus needed to wear a t-shirt underneath the uniform top, in order to prevent chafing from the Little League Baseball uniform’s cheap, unforgiving and coarse material.

 For most folks this heat tends to act like a stuffy sedative of sorts.

 It was hard to get too fired up about anything when even the most string-bean-shaped kids were sweating profusely just by sitting down for a minute outside.

 But sitting down was where all the trouble started for Young Bambino.

 Sitting down basking in sweat generated by summer's humidity rather than his own activity set his very soul aflame with fever-blistered, bursting indignation.

 Sitting down, was what led to one young man on one especially hot day, to stand up.

 Coach Mike Scagnetti Sr. could have seen it coming if he’d simply examined the state of things a bit closer, or did less directing, and more listening.